MarkBTomlinson/rightGit/README.md

 #rightGit
-*I should add more files son but for now I need to figure this git out.
+*I should add more files soon but for now I need to figure this git out.*